42videobricks/42videobricks-python-client/docs/VideosApi.md

 List videos

 Return the list of videos.
-Optionnal: Title is used to filter video: only video containing  this string ware returned.
 Return an empty list it there is no video to return.

 ### Example